Banking Basics

 Many may recognise Wise from its former name, TransferWise.
 Wise is considered an e-money institution.

 Wise has been in operation since 2011, and its main virtue has been to offer fast and fair international money transfers.
-The idea for the wise app came from the company’s founders, who were frustrated by high fees and unfavorable exchange rates.
+The idea for the wise app came from the company’s founders, who were frustrated by high fees and unfavourable exchange rates.
 They wanted to offer an alternative way of making bank transfers and avoiding traditional banks.

 More than 10 million users worldwide now use Wise.
-Wise has gained such popularity thanks to its global market rates and customer-friendly but transparent currency conversion and money transfer fees.
+Wise has gained popularity thanks to its global market rates and customer-friendly but transparent currency conversion and money transfer fees.

 Wise’s main focus is on international money transfers.
 In addition, customers can find even seemingly unfamiliar currencies.
 Moreover, Wise provides various business banking solutions for small and medium-sized enterprises (SMEs).